Date(s) - 11/17/2018

 - When the auction is completed, usually around 9pm, go to the cashiers.

 - Tell the computer person your bidder number.

-- The items will be tallied in the database and printed.
+- The items will be tallied in the database and presented to you.

 - Have your checkbook ready to pay the cashiers.

 - Make checks payable to “UUCLV “- in the memo portion mark “auction”

 - We accept Master Card and Visa, if the item is above $50

 - Items such as certificates will be given to you by the cashier – let them know the item # and take the item home.